Nan Britton

-Nanna Popham Britton (November 9, 1896 – March 21, 1991) was an American secretary who was a mistress of Warren G. Harding, the 29th President of the United States.
-In 1927, she revealed that her daughter, Elizabeth, had been fathered by Harding while he was serving in the United States Senate, one year before he was elected to the presidency.
-Her claim was open to question during her life, but was confirmed by DNA testing in 2015.
+Nanna Popham Britton (November 9, 1896 – March 21, 1991) was an American woman who gained notoriety as a mistress of Warren G. Harding, the 29th President of the United States.
+In 1927, Britton revealed that her daughter, Elizabeth, had been fathered by Harding while he was serving in the United States Senate, one year before his election to the presidency.
+Britton's claim was open to question during her lifetime, but in 2015, Harding's paternity was finally confirmed by DNA testing.

 Relationship with Harding

-Nan's father, Samuel H. Britton, spoke to Harding about his daughter's infatuation, and Harding met with her, telling her that some day she would find the man of her dreams.
-Harding was already married and involved in a passionate affair with Carrie Fulton Phillips, wife of James Phillips, co-owner of a local department store.
-After she graduated from high school in 1914, Britton moved to New York City, to begin a career as a secretary.
-However, she claimed she also began an intimate relationship with Harding.
+Harding and Britton's family both lived in Marion, Ohio.
+Harding's younger sister, Abigail, was Britton's high school English teacher.
+Britton was in her early teens when she developed a crush on Harding, which rapidly became an obsession.
+Nan's father, physician Samuel H. Britton, spoke to Harding about his teenage daughter's infatuation, and Harding met with her, telling her that some day she would find the man of her dreams.
+Harding had married his wife Florence in 1891 and was involved in a long and passionate affair with Carrie Fulton Phillips, wife of James Phillips, co-owner of a Marion department store.
+After graduating from high school in 1914, Britton moved to New York City, to begin a career as a secretary.
+She claimed she also began an intimate relationship with Harding at this time.